thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 ##### Function breakpoints

 Instead of placing breakpoints directly in source code, a debugger can support creating breakpoints by specifying a function name.
-This is useful in situations where source is not available but a function name is known.
+This is useful in situations where the source is not available but a function name is known.

 To create a function breakpoint, select the + button in the **BREAKPOINTS section** header and enter the function name.
 Function breakpoints are shown with a red triangle in the **BREAKPOINTS section**.